Regan298/Disaster-Master/Architectural Design.md

 The server is responsible for distributing content between each client and the database.
 It interacts with the database via MySQL, saving and loading relevant data on behalf of the individual clients.
 Because of this, the server is dependant on the database to function correctly.
 The server utilizes an HTTP server and Socket.IO for real-time, bi-directional communication between itself and each client with express web-framework.

-The database stores all simulation data in a set of tables.
+The database stores all simulation data for each client in a set of tables.
 User data, scheduled events, sent events, log data and the editor event library are all stored in tables in the database.
-As the database is passive, it is dependant on the server implementation to maintain and utilize its contents.
+As the database is passive it does not depend on any other component to operate.

 <br><br>